netxms/netxms-doc/admin/installation.rst

     .. figure:: _images/win_server_config_step2.png

   * Select the desired database engine and driver.
 For most databases, you will have two drivers available – native and ODBC.
 Please note that if you select ODBC, you will have to manually configure ODBC source.
   * Enter the name of database server or ODBC source.
   * In DBA login name and DBA password fields, enter database administrator’s login name and password.
-You have to fill these fields only if you have chosen Create new database option.
+You have to fill these fields only if you have chosen :guilabel:`Create new database option`.
   * Enter the desired database name, database user name and password.
 If you are not using ODBC, the wizard will create database and a user for you.
 If ODBC is used, database and user should be created beforehand.